Burning off: Examples

 In 2005, after facing insurmountable competition from the revival of Doctor Who, British network ITV burned off its professional wrestling-themed game show Celebrity Wrestling in a Sunday-morning timeslot.

-Recent examples of summer burn-offs include Fox's Sons of Tucson (2010) and the NBC medical/fantasy drama Do No Harm (2013).
-Also burned off in 2013, was the NBC sitcom Save Me starring Anne Heche.
+Recent examples of summer burn-offs include Fox's Sons of Tucson (2010), the NBC medical/fantasy drama Do No Harm (2013), the NBC sitcom Save Me (2013), and the ABC sitcom United We Fall (2020; it had originally been slated for a midseason premiere that was delayed to fall 2020 due to the COVID-19 pandemic, before ultimately being pushed ahead to July and being cancelled after a single season).

 During the 2009–10 season, Fox aired 37 first-run episodes of the sitcom 'Til Death—22 season four episodes and 15 unaired episodes from season three.
 The series had been renewed for a fourth season only after Sony Pictures Television offered Fox a discount on the licensing fee in order to get enough episodes aired to compile a saleable syndication package.
 Several episodes of the series were burned off in unusual time slots, including: four episodes in a Christmas Day "marathon", two episodes being aired against Super Bowl XLIV, and three unaired third-season episodes being broadcast in June after the fourth season (and series) finale had already aired in May.
 The series' continuity also shifted throughout the season, as episodes were often aired out of order, leading to a situation where Allison Stark (the daughter of the main characters) was re-cast four times throughout its history and would have a different actress playing the character from episode to episode, eventually becoming a fourth wall-breaking running gag.Longsdorf, Amy (January 24, 2010) "Kate Micucci: 'Really exciting things are starting to happen'" The Morning Call.
 Retrieved March 8, 2010.

 In March 2014, the A&E series Those Who Kill was moved to Lifetime Movie Network (LMN) after A&E canceled the show following two low-rated episodes.

-In 2020, ABC aired the sitcom United We Fall, a series it otherwise would not have aired and had already released the actors from any further obligations to, through the summer, due to the COVID-19 pandemic disallowing the production of many of its usual summer programs.